pasqal-io/qadence/docs/tutorials/advanced_tutorials/cloud-submission.md

 It is possible to set multiple values by using a 1-D tensor, to the parameters, in that case the computation is executed for each value in the tensor.
 A mix of 0-D and 1-D tensors can be provided to keep some parameters constant and others changed during this process.
 However, all 1-D tensors need to have the same length.
+An exception will be raised if the dimensions and lengths are invalid.

 ```python exec="on" source="material-block" session="cloud-submission"